marcingutka/MD-ToyRobotGame/README.md

    This is console app repository for analyizing Robots behaviour.

 <b>2.
 Input</b>
+   The defined grid size is 5x5 (but it can be manipulated by changing data in appsettings.json file in TRG.IO project).
    It is possible to upload data as a .txt file or type commands manually in console window.

 <b>3.
 Output</b>